flexn-io/renative/docs/DOC_RNV_CLI.md

 Manipulates platforms

+By default, ReNative controls platformTemplates for you.
+Advantage is that you don't need to maintain them and will get all the updates automatically.
+If however you need to customise them you can eject them directly into your project.

 `$ rnv platform eject` - gives options which platforms to eject

+your projects will be build using `./platformTemplates/[PLATFOM]/*` from this point

+If you want to revert back to using ReNative templates simply run

 `$ rnv platform connect` - gives options which platforms to connect

+your projects will be build using `./node_modules/rnv/platformTemplates/[PLATFOM]/*` from this point

 ##### rnv plugin